HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Hardware-Design/README.md

 As such, a battery pack consisting of 3 AA batteries at approximately 4.8 V was used as the power supply.
 The voltage directly supplies the PIR Motion Sensor, and other sensors are supplied via a 3.3 V linear voltage regulator.

 ## Power Consumption ##

+## PCB Design ##

+The PCB of the circuit was designed with the DipTrace software to facilitate its fabrication at the Roberts Building 6th Floor Teaching Lab.

+Iterations of the PCB designs are included in the [Schematics folder](Schematics/README.md).
+Since a rapid prototype which is easy to fabricate was required, through-hole design was implemented so that the components and pins could be soldered on with ease.
+Soldered PCBs may be referred to while soldering new boards since the pins were not labelled on the PCB design files.

 # 3D Printed Enclosure #